Rajan Gurukkal: Biography

 and Toyo Bunko (Japan); Central European University, Budapest (Hungary).
 He has worked on different and several important posts such as the dean of faculty, member of the academic council, senate and syndicate of a few universities and social science research institutes and others.
 Former Vice-Chancellor of Mahatma Gandhi University, Kottayam, India.
 He was Sundararajan Visiting Professor at the Centre for Contemporary Studies, Indian Institute of Science, Bangalore during 2012-2016.

 He currently serves as the Vice-Chairman of the Kerala State Higher Education Council.

 Career

-Gurukkal began his career as a junior lecturer at Union Christian College, Aluva in 1972 as soon as he finished his postgraduation.
+Gurukkal began his career as a junior lecturer at Union Christian College in 1972 as soon as he finished his postgraduation.
 After completing his doctoral education, he joined as the teaching faculty at the Centre for Historical Studies of Jawaharlal Nehru University for some time before taking up the chair of Professor and Director, School of Social Sciences, Mahatma Gandhi University, Kottayam, Kerala in 1988.
 He took up the position at Mahatma Gandhi University upon the invitation of noted Kannada writer and the then University Vice-Chancellor U. R. Ananthamurthy.